MeshJS/bounty-board/README.md

 All bounties are incentivized with multiple types of rewards:

 - ADA: The primary currency of Cardano, offered as financial compensation.
-- Mesh Minute Tokens: A Cardano-native token we mint to recognize the time and effort spent by contributors.
-These tokens serve as a social proof of contribution and will play a more prominent role as the bounty program matures.

 ## Why Does Mesh Host Bounties?
 While the Mesh core team is dedicated to building on Cardano, we’re a relatively small group.
 We see great potential in collaborating with the larger Cardano community—individuals who are equally passionate and talented.
 By hosting bounties, we aim to: